Mitesh0101/MongoDB/README.md

 ```

 ### Projections (Picking Specific Columns)
-If your documents are huge and you only want to see specific fields (like `name` and `age`), use a projection object.
+For documents with many fields, I learned to use projections to select only the data I need (like `name` and `age`).
 ```javascript
 // Syntax: db.collection.find({ query }, { projection })
 // 1 means "show this", 0 means "hide this"